-Bryce Harper Could Get Free Doughnuts For Life If He stays With The Nationals
+Bryce Harper Could Get Free Doughnuts For Life If He Stays With The Nationals

 — District Doughnut (@DCDoughnut) February 25, 2019

 This isn’t the first time a little shot makes enticing promises to athletes as local businesses often use their agency to try to sway the decision of local players who could be leaving the area.
-As the website of the MLB reported, a New York bagel shop las summer offered hockey player John Tavares, who was also a free agent at the time, bagels for life if he stayed with the New York Islanders.
+As the website of the MLB reported, a New York bagel shop last summer offered hockey player John Tavares, who was also a free agent at the time, bagels for life if he stayed with the New York Islanders.
 As tempting as the promise was, the star ended up signing a free-agent contract with the Toronto Maple Leafs, the report continued.

 Bryce Harper’s free agency has quickly become one of the most talked about topics in the sports world, with enough rumors and speculation going around to fill a stadium.
 With all this talk floating around, the MLB report noted that it is hard to know for certain what kinds of contract offers Harper has on the table.